harp-tech/protocol/BinaryProtocol-8bit.md

 ### Event Stream

-A Device MAY send to the Controller `Event` messages reporting the contents of specific registers at any time .
+A Device MAY send to the Controller `Event` messages reporting the contents of specific registers at any time.
 Sending of events depends on both the current device configuration and [Operation Mode](Device.md#operation-mode).
 A Device SHOULD NOT send `Event` messages when in the `Standby` operation mode.

-When the Device is in `Active` mode, device-specific registers can be used by the Controller to further restrict the seding of events.
+When the Device is in `Active` mode, device-specific registers can be used by the Controller to further restrict the sending of events.
 The documentation of each device interface should be consulted to understand the operation of such registers.

 All `Event` messages sent by the Device SHOULD be timestamped with the Harp clock time as early as possible following the event trigger.